sodium-friends/docs/docs/generichashing.md

 ``` js
 sodium.crypto_generichash(output, input, [key])
 ```
-Hash a value with an optional key using the `generichash` method.
+Hashes a value with an optional key using the `generichash` method.
 * `output` should be a `buffer` of length within `crypto_generichash_BYTES_MIN` - `crypto_generichash_BYTES_MAX`
 * `input` should be a `buffer` of any length
 * `key` is an optional `buffer` of length within `crypto_generichash_KEYBYTES_MIN` - `crypto_generichash_KEYBYTES_MAX`